Siobhan Lane Counsellor and Psychosexual Therapist

 Family Counselling can help family members address destructive patterns of behaving and communicating, enabling them to learn new effective ways to communicate.
 This will help reduce conflict within the family and strengthen relationships enabling the family to support each other through difficult times and unite as a family.

 During my many years experience working as a Family Counsellor I have worked with lots families with varied needs and dependent on the needs of the family the sessions can be attended by a variety of family members.
-For example, parents and their children, step parents and step children, in-laws and partners, siblings, grandparents, close friends, there is no limit to who you include within your family sessions, it is based on the uniqueness of your family and who you believe is important within your family and could help to resolve your family difficulties.
+For example, parents and their children, step parents and step children, in-laws and partners, siblings, grandparents, close friends, there is no limit to who you include within your family sessions, it is based on the uniqueness of your family and who you believe is important within your family and who could help to resolve your family difficulties.

-Young People Counselling
+Children & Young People Counselling

-For young people counselling offers a safe and confidential environment to talk to a trusted adult who won’t judge them, and who isn't their parent, as some things are difficult to talk to parents about.
+For children and young people counselling offers a safe and confidential environment to talk to a trusted adult who won’t judge them, and who isn't their parent, as some things are difficult to talk to parents about.
 Just like adults, young people can experience a range of difficulties in their life in which counselling could be helpful.

 If you are a young person and feel that counselling may be helpful for you, please call or email me so we can discuss what might be the next best step for you.